Security Guard Matthew Dolloff To Be Charged With 2nd Degree Murder In Death Of Protester Lee Keltner

-DENVER (CBS4) — The security guard accused of shooting and killing a man at a protest in Denver on Saturday will be charged with second degree murder.
-Matthew Dolloff, 30, was hired by a local TV news station, through the security company Pinkerton.
+DENVER (CBS4) – The security guard accused of shooting and killing a man at a protest in Denver last weekend will be charged with second degree murder.
+Matthew Dolloff, 30, was hired by TV station 9News, through the security company Pinkerton.
 Dolloff is accused of killing 49-year-old Lee Keltner.
 Records show Dolloff did not have the license required to work as a security guard in Denver.

-According to the probable cause statement released by the Denver Police Department, Dolloff got involved in the altercation with Keltner and the other protester at about 3:36 p.m.
-Keltner hit Dolloff on the side of the head with an open hand.

-A photographer captured the moment Keltner discharged his pepper spray and Keltner pulled his gun.
+A photographer captured the moment Keltner discharged his pepper spray and Dolloff pulled his gun.

 Dolloff fired one shot and Keltner collapsed to the ground.